 Noise by Part of South Glens Falls

 Average noise levels for South Glens Falls residents, grouped by direction from the center of South Glens Falls.
-Northern South Glens Falls carries the highest population-weighted average; Eastern South Glens Falls carries the lowest.
-Just 6% of residents in Eastern South Glens Falls live in blocks above the EPA's 55 dBA threshold, a third of the share in Northern South Glens Falls.
+The highest population-weighted average is in southwestern South Glens Falls; the lowest is in southeastern South Glens Falls, where just 6% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Eastern South Glens Falls